ryan-mcclue/unsw/comp3331/wk2/lab01.md

 > interesting get 'direct IP not allowed' when using last IP given by traceroute for domain

 > if traceroute '*' out, what does this mean? just use last IP for determining location?
+> how does it give a '*' and then continue onwards?

 3.
 Run from my own machine not connected to CSE network